Current Projects and Events

 #4 - Healthy Connections Between Surface Water and Ground Waters

 #5 - Effects of Climate Change on Healthy Waters

 #7 - Healthy Waters for Sustainable Communities Part Two

 The Mississippi River Headwaters Watershed is in Phase 2.
 In this phase, we are continuing to collect lake and stream data as well as stressor identification (stressor ID) work.
 We are also working on watershed citizen awareness.

 Hubbard County adopted an Aquatic Invasive Species Task Force to do everything possible to eliminate all opportunities and pathways for the spread of AIS to Hubbard County lakes.
 Julie Kingsley (District Manager) is one of the task force members.
 If you have any questions about AIS or how you could help, please contact Julie.

 With Aquatic Invasive Species infestations surrounding our beautiful county, the lake associations wanted to take a proactive approach to the issue.
 In 2012, Hubbard County SWCD along with area lake associations, teamed up to provide AIS Watercraft Inspectors on area public accesses.
-We inspected over 7,100 watercraft this summer.
+We inspected over 7,100 watercraft in 2012.
 We inspected watercraft that came from 22 different Minnesota zebra mussel infested bodies of water and watercraft from 21 states with zebra mussel infestations.